Damascus Dimashq, Syria Travel Guide

 If you wish to make charitable donations, do so through reputable international aid organizations that have established operations in Syria.

 Maximize your Syrian Pounds for local purchases.
-Prioritize local experiences that offer cultural richness without high costs.
+Prioritize local moments that provide cultural richness without high costs.

 Leverage the unofficial exchange rate for foreign currency to get more local currency.